libp2p/js-libp2p-interfaces/README.md

 `isListener` is a bool that tells the side of the socket we are, `isListener = true` for listener/server and `isListener = false` for dialer/client side.

-`conn` abstracts our established Connection with the other endpoint, it must offer an interface to open a stream inside this connection and to receive incomming stream requests.
+`conn` interfaces our established Connection with the other endpoint, it must offer an interface to open a stream inside this connection and to receive incomming stream requests.

 ### Dial(open/create) a new stream